Kerameikos: Archaeology

 Archaeological excavations in the Kerameikos began in 1870 under the auspices of the Greek Archaeological Society.
 They have continued from 1913 to the present day under the German Archaeological Institute at Athens.

 Latest findings in the Kerameikos include the excavation of a 2.1 m tall Kouros, unearthed by the German Archaeological Institute at Athens under the direction of Professor Wolf-Dietrich Niemeier.
 This Kouros is the larger twin of the one now kept in the Metropolitan Museum of Art in New York, and both were made by the same anonymous sculptor called the Dipylon Master.

 During the construction of Kerameikos metro station for the expanded Athens Metro, a plague pit and approximately 1,000 tombs from the 4th and 5th centuries BC were discovered.
 In 1992, Greek archaeologist Efi Baziatopoulou-Valavani excavated these sites.
 The plague pit is located in the northwestern corner of the cemetery and is 6.5 meters long and 1.6 meters deep, containing 89 individuals' remains.
 The remains found belonged to adult males and females, as well as eight children.
-Many consider this pit to contain victims from the Plague of Athens, which was prevalent from 430 to 428 BCE, followed by a recurrence from 427 to 426 BCE.
+Many consider this pit to contain victims from the Plague of Athens, which was prevalent from 430 to 428 BC, followed by a recurrence from 427 to 426 BC.

-Pottery found within the grave was used to date the burial to between 430 and 426 BCE based on the styles common during that time.
+Pottery found within the grave was used to date the burial to between 430 and 426 BC based on the styles common during that time.
 The burial is considered to be related to the Athenian plague not only because of the dating of the burial, but also because of the nature of the burial.
 The chaos caused by the Plague of Athens, as described by Thucydides, matches with the disordered nature of the pit.
 The pit is further thought to be a state burial, conducted for victims whose families could not afford proper burials.

 Bodies were found in five successive layers within the pit, with more care shown on the bottom levels and increasingly little care shown as the burial continued upwards.
 Bodies were thrown in haphazardly, their positions dictated by the shape of the pit.
 There was soil placed between the bodies only on the lower levels, and most of the offerings were also found on the lower levels of the burial.
 The eight children’s bodies were found on the upper-most level, and were covered with large shards of pottery.